spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 yarn
 ```

-If you can ignore the `gyp` not found error when you build Deck.
+You can ignore the `gyp` not found error when you build Deck.

 ## Install Spinnaker